New & Used BMW M3: In Depth

 The BMW M3 is a legend amongst fans of luxury sports cars.
-Though it follows the classic front-engine/rear-drive formula, there's a magic to the M3 that's all its own.
-Its closest competitors include the Lexus IS F, Audi S4, and Mercedes C63 AMG.
+Though it follows the classic front-engine/rear-drive layout, there's a magic to the M3 that's all its own.
+Its closest competitors include the Mercedes C63 AMG, Lexus IS F, and the Audi S4.

 The 2013 BMW M3 is a well-built car, and its cabin is a surprisingly comfortable --especially for a dual-purpose street and track capable car.
 We liked the V-8 power, the grip and handling and the dual clutch transmission -- the primary point for caution is the way the car's cost can spiral.
 There are also rumors out on the future of BMW M3 as well as BMW M3 spy shots.

 The second generation of the M3 came with the next generation of the 3-Series it's based on: the E36.
 Arriving in 1992, the new model upgraded the small four-cylinder to a 3.0-liter inline six-cylinder (upgraded to 3.2-liters in 1996), rated at 240 horsepower.
 A sedan version of the M3 was introduced for the E36 generation.
 Both five-speed manual and automatic transmissions were available.
 This model ran through 1999.